-- · Games (Physical Education): two lessons per week - PSHE: one lesson per fortnight - Enrichment (typical choices include: Football, Mandarin, Gold DofE, Sports Leaders Award, LAMDA, Music Band): one double lesson per week.
+- Games (Physical Education): two lessons per week - PSHE: one lesson per fortnight - Enrichment (activities include: PE, Gold DofE, Sports Leaders Award, LAMDA, Music and others): one double lesson per week.
 You will also meet with your tutor three times per week.
 S/he will be your first point of call if there are any problems.
 Your tutor will also monitor your academic progress.
 The information contained in this booklet will give you more information about the subjects available.
 Please read this information carefully and do get in touch with us if you would like additional advice on subject options.